Ash Wednesday: To Be or Not To Be

 Thoughts on Ash Wednesday: to be or not to be?
 That is the question.

-Regarding Ash Wednesday, as always, it goes back to the heart.
+Regarding Ash Wednesday, it also goes back to the heart.
 Why do we do what we do?
 Do we wear the ashes as an obligatory outward display with little inward turning towards God?
 Or do we stay far away from the tradition while esteeming ourselves as better than those who partake?

 I don't think it matters if we are Baptist, Presbyterian, Non-Denominational, Catholic, Methodist, Pentecostal, or Amish.
 What really matters is... does our worship come from a heart relationship or does it go through the motions.
 I've done it both ways.
 Even now, I sometimes find myself singing songs with little thought.
 On a good day, I catch myself with reminders to make a subtle switch to worship... really worship.
 Outwardly, I might stand or sit or kneel or dance or shout or remain silently still.
-The deal is, it's not about which of those "mountains" I stand on.
+It's not about which of those "mountains" I stand on.
 It’s about the One Whom I am called to love because He first loved me.

 People look at the outward appearance.
 God looks at the heart.